 Some of the most effective types of cat scratchers your cat will love are made out of sisal rope, carpet, corrugated cardboard, and other natural materials such as wood.
-Cats prefer these materials over others because they get the satisfaction they need when they sink their claws into it.
+Cats prefer these materials over others because they get the satisfaction they need when they sink their claws into them.

 The Sisal Rope Cat Scratcher

-The Sisal plant has certain fibers within it that when harvested can make various materials and products the most common being rope but it has also been used in dart boards and other objects.
+The Sisal plant has certain fibers within it that, when harvested, can make various materials and products, the most common being rope, but it has also been used in dartboards and other objects.

 The Carpeted Scratching Post